-You can achieve this by cooking the dried beans from scratch, of course.
-Or you can skip the long simmer and pop open a can!
+You can achieve this by cooking the dried beans from scratch, or course.
+Or you can skip the long simmer and cook them in the pressure cooker, or just pop open a can!

 Bean soups have the distinct advantage of tasting terrific either way.
-Today’s soup uses canned beans to make a 30-minute meal that tastes like it took all day.
+This Tuscan White Bean soup uses canned beans to make a 30-minute meal that tastes like it took all day.

 When you start this soup, sauté vegetables first to give the soup lots of flavor.
 Let carrots, onion, and celery cook with sprigs of oregano, then stir in the beans and chicken stock.

 To make sure your soup has that appealing "simmered all day" quality when using canned beans, just mash some of the beans before they go into the pot.
 This will give your soup the slightly distressed texture that a good bean soup should have.

 Simmer the soup briefly, then add baby kale or spinach for their pretty green color and texture.
 Sprinkle the bowls with olive oil and more Parmesan.
 You’re done in less than half an hour, but your soup will taste like an afternoon’s effort.

 Parmesan toasts are an easy side dish to make while the soup is simmering.
 You only need baguette slices, olive oil, and grated Parmesan.
 Toast the bread sprinkle with olive oil and cheese, and let it melt in a toaster oven for a minute.
 They give your dinner plenty of crunch.